Chicken Seekh Kabab: Easy Pakistani Recipe

 Thank you so much for checking out this chicken seekh kebab recipe.
 I hope youโ€™re now thinking of trying it.
 When you do, it will be great to share what you think about it in the comments below (leave a reply).
 Iโ€™ll really appreciate it.

-And before you go, donโ€™t forget to check out my other Pakistani chicken recipes that you may like.
+And before you go, donโ€™t forget to check out my other Pakistani chicken recipes you may like.

-Last but not least, please follow me on Facebook, Instagram and/or Pinterest.
-To sneak a peek at whatโ€™s cooking in my kitchen.
+Last but not least, please follow me on Facebook, Instagram, and/or Pinterest to see at whatโ€™s cooking in my kitchen.ย

 Take care and all the best.